-- Avoid using auto-complete features that remember user names or passwords. - Enable auto-lock features when available. - Disable Wi-Fi and set Bluetooth to non-discoverable when not in use. - Virus Protection: Information Technology approved virus protection must be installed and up-to-date on any device where such utility is commonly available. - Required system patches and updates: Mobile device users must ensure that devices are up-to-date with required software patches and updates.
+- Password Policy: All employee mobile devices must be secured using a logon or power-on password. - Avoid using auto-complete features that remember user names or passwords. - Enable auto-lock features when available. - Disable Wi-Fi and set Bluetooth to non-discoverable when not in use. - Virus Protection: Information Technology approved virus protection must be installed and up-to-date on any device where such utility is commonly available. - Required system patches and updates: Mobile device users must ensure that devices are up-to-date with required software patches and updates.
 Enable automatic update functions when available. - Data: Users must be aware that all information synched from the Trine University network is the property of the University and not the individual.
 Do not store data files on personally owned mobile devices.
 Delete all information / wipe device prior to disposal.